mothur/mothur.github.io/_wiki/Pyrosequencing_of_functional_genes_-_basic_data_processing,_comparing_alignment_strategies,_and_integrating_mothur_output_with_ARB.md

 randomly distributed between 0 and 10% divergence from the template sequence.
 Blank cells indicate processing failure; tests were conducted on a 2Ghz Pentium CPU w/ 3GB
 RAM.](table1.png "Table 1.
 Comparison of running times (hh:mm:ss) of popular multiple-sequence alignment (MSA) programs.
 Each program was run with default parameters using simple benchmark datasets comprising nucleotide sequences generated from in silico random point mutations (including indels) of a single 380 bp template sequence.
 Sequence variants were randomly distributed between 0 and 10% divergence from the template sequence.
-Blank cells indicate processing failure; tests were conducted on a 2Ghz Pentium CPU w/ 3GB RAM."){width="400"}
+Blank cells indicate processing failure; tests were conducted on a 2Ghz Pentium CPU w/ 3GB RAM.")

 Since Muscle, kalign and MAFFT were the only programs left standing in our benchmark tests, we will compare them with our training data set.